indie:lang_version = 5

-Input parameters provide a convenient way to change indicator's algorithm parameters without the need of changing it's source code.
+Input parameters provide a convenient way to change indicator’s algorithm parameters without the need to change its source code.
 For example, here is a simple indicator that calculates SMA with two parameters src and length:

 from indie import indicator, param, source